geudde/attic-chest/pages/03.season-2/16.meeting-28/10.spirit/docs.md

 What melancholy thoughts in order rise!
 &emsp;When I reflect, a willing pris’ner here;
 My darling mistress, seeking purer skies,
-&emsp;Soars with the muses to the solar sphere,
+&emsp;Soars with the Muses to the solar sphere,

 And thither in her careful hand she bears,
 &emsp;The varied tribute of each anxious bard;